yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 restricted control, and wishes to retain the capability to cancel the CDN's credentials at a short notice.

-Following is the proposed solution where the IdO wishes to ensure that a rogue CDN cannot issue unauthorized certificates:
+The following is a possible mitigation when the IdO wishes to ensure that a rogue CDN cannot issue unauthorized certificates:

 - The domain owner makes sure that the CDN cannot modify the DNS records for the domain.
 The domain owner should ensure it is the only entity authorized